 “Airlines used to be a little more lax about catching a standby flight if there was a seat available on an earlier flight,” said Maggie McCombs, formerly of Creative Lodging Solutions, a travel management company.
 “Now you have to pay for that luxury.”

 Be prepared to dig into your pocket if you want or need a standby flight.
 Flying standby with American and Delta costs $75.
 You pay the upfront fee to add your name to the standby list, but your credit card isn’t charged until you have a confirmed seat.

 While some airlines have adopted this fee, select customers for Alaska Airlines won’t incur a standby fee.
 Other airlines similarly offer complimentary standby to select passengers.

 If your child travels alone, you’re required to pay an additional unaccompanied minor fee.
 You’re allowed to accompany your child to the gate, and he or she will then be supervised while seated on the plane and escorted to any connecting flights.

 This service offers peace of mind, but it’s not included in the ticket price.
 Many airlines, including United and Delta, charge $150 both ways for an unaccompanied minor.

-Although this fee is unavoidable, you can save money by booking unaccompanied minors on Virgin America, which only charges $75 to $125 based on the flight.
+Although this fee is unavoidable, you can save money by booking unaccompanied minors on Alaska Airlines, which only charges $50 to $75 based on the flight.

 Pet Carry-On Fee

-You can't avoid this fee, but you can shop around and compare costs.
-Virgin America allows pets to fly in the main cabin for $100, for example.
+You can’t avoid this fee, but you can shop around and compare costs.
+Alaska Airlines allows pets to fly in the main cabin for $100, for example.